deborasantos7/azure-vm/README.md

 ">
 </p>

-*Inbound port rules - You may leave Inbound port rules configuration as the default selection, check the box to confirm Licensing, and click on "Review + Create"*
+*3.4- Inbound port rules - You may leave Inbound port rules configuration as the default selection, check the box to confirm Licensing, and click on "Review + Create"*

 **4. After reviewing, you should see "Validation Passed" on top right corner.
 Once again, hit "Create" at the bottom of the screen